|UT Computer Science|

 - After downloading click the file icon to start the installer if it does not start automatically.

-- After downloading and installing Java I recommend also downloading and installing Eclipse, a powerful, but complex IDE.
-You are free to use whatever IDE (JCreator, BlueJ, DrJava, Emacs, VI, Notepad and command line) you want, but I have support pages for Eclipse.
+- After downloading and installing Java I recommend also downloading and installing Eclipse, a powerful, but complex IDE OR BlueJ a simple, but not as powerful / useful IDE.
+You are free to use whatever IDE (JCreator, BlueJ, DrJava, Emacs, VI, Notepad and command line) you want, but I have support pages for Eclipse and BlueJ.

 - If you want to download the Java documentation.
 Go to the download page where you got the JDK.
 Expand the "Additional Resources" menu:

-Scroll down until you see the choice for "Java SE 6 Documentation" and follow the instructions to download the documentation.
-The process is similar to the J2SE, except you will download a zipped file and have to expand it.
-If you do not have a program on your computer to zip and unzip files (compress and decompress) try PKZip for Windows which can be downloaded for free.
+Scroll down until you see the choice for "Java SE 7 Documentation" and follow the instructions to download the documentation.
+The process is similar to the JDK, except you will download a zipped file and have to expand it.
+If you do not have a program on your computer to zip and unzip files (compress and decompress) try 7ZIP which can be downloaded for free.
 I find it best to bookmark the index page (the local copy on your computer) from the API folder in my web browser.

 That's all.
 If you want more information on Java, there is an excellent tutorial at Sun's Java site.